-- 3. A variance to reduce by 13'-6" the required sum of the side setbacks of 23'-4" in order to construct an outdoor deck and retractable awning up to the street side property line facing 21st Street and provide a sum of the side setbacks of 9'-10". - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts, allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.
+- 1. A variance to reduce by 10'-6" the minimum required pedestal rear setback of 14'-0" in order to construct a two (2) story structure at 3'-6" from the rear property line. - 2.
+A variance to exceed by 26.4% (185 s.f.) the maximum area of 30% (210 s.f.) allowed for structures within the required rear yard of 14'-0" in order to construct a new two-story structure and walkway and occupy up to 56.4% (395 s.f.) within the rear yard of the property. - B. The applicant has submitted plans and documents with the application that satisfy Article 1, Section 2 of the Related Special Acts allowing the granting of a variance if the Board finds that practical difficulties exist with respect to implementing the proposed project at the subject property.

-The applicant has submitted plans and documents with the application that also indicate the following as they relate to the requirements of Section 118-353(d), Miami Beach City Code:
+The applicant has submitted plans and documents with the application that indicate the following, as they relate to the requirements of Section 118-353(d), Miami Beach City Code: